dpck/depack/README.md

 #### Bugs In GCC

 In might be the case that externs are fine, but the Closure Compiler has a bug in it which leads to incorrect optimisation and breaking of the program.
 These cases are probably rare, but might happen.
 If this is so, you need to compile without `-a` (ADVANCED optimisation) flag, which will mean that the output is very large.
-Then you can try to investigate what went wrong with the compiler by narrowing down on the area where the error happens and trying to replicate it in a separate file, and using `--print_source_after_each_pass` Compiler option when compiling that file to see the output of each pass, then pasting the code to Node.JS repl and seeing of it outputs correct results.
+Then you can try to investigate what went wrong with the compiler by narrowing down on the area where the error happens and trying to replicate it in a separate file, and using `--print_source_after_each_pass` Compiler option when compiling that file to see the output of each pass, then pasting the code to Node.JS REPL and seeing if it outputs correct results.

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/7.svg?sanitize=true" width="15"></a></p>

 #### External APIs

-When reading and writing files from the filesystem such as a `package.json` files, or loading JSON data from the 3rd party APIs, their properties must be referred to using the quoted properties, e.g.,
+When reading and writing files from the filesystem such as a `package.json` files, or loading JSON data from the 3rd party APIs, their properties must be referred to using the quoted notation, e.g.,

 ```js
 // reading